 Treatment for tendinitis is to modify your activities to reduce the stress on the tendon.
 Because this tendon is responsible for walking, you may have to limit the amount of walking you do for a short period of time or your physician may recommend a short period of time on crutches.
 It can take up to 3 months for the pain to completely go away and you should not return to your previous level of activity until the pain does go away.

 Ice the tendon 3 – 4 times a day for 2-3 weeks.
 Cold therapy treatment has been proven to soothe aching muscles, strains and sprains, including achilles tendinitis.
 It also helps to improve mobility and provides specific targeted relief.
-See our Foot & Ankle Pain Treatment section for cold and hot therapy products.
+See our Foot & Ankle Pain Treatment section for other cold and hot therapy products.

 Cross training can be included as long as the activity doesn’t cause pain, such as swimming or biking.
 Once the pain begins to subside you must also stretch the calf muscle and Achilles tendon to ensure that it will return to full function when healed.
 Do not overstretch the area or you will cause further damage to the tendon.

 Along with the ice treatment, another great way to support and treat your achilles is by getting support socks, which can be worn during the day or at night.
 In situations of pain/inflammation, the right achilles support socks can help relieve pain and stabilize the achilles tendon but does it without restricting your movements.